 The detective continued, “They had all recently been to the library to use their computers.
 So we pulled up the camera feed and can you guess what we saw?”

-Steve knew that Wally was the one who would be in that feed next to those people, not him.
-Now he could pin the whole thing on Wally and walk away Scot free.
-He gave a long, dramatic exhale and then an empathetic head bow.
+Steve knew that Wally was the one who would be in that feed, not him.
+Now he could pin the whole thing on Wally and walk away scot-free.
+He gave a long, dramatic exhale and then an empathic head bow.
 “I think so,” Steve said.
 “I had suspected Wally, the boy from the program, might be using the computers for things other than YouTube.
 You see, he has what is called savant syndrome and he is capable of retaining a lot of information at remarkable speeds.
 If he wanted to, he could know what someone was typing into a computer just by watching the movements of their hands…Are you saying that Wally did this?”

 Detective Heinz laughed quietly to himself.
 “Wow, Steve,” he said.
 “Trying to pin these crimes on a mentally challenged boy?
 I’ve heard some excuses in my day but…wow…ain’t that something.”